ehilst515/Cr102d8/revisionsandcloud.md

 - [ ] True
 - [ ] False

-2. A message must be included when commiting changes
+2. A message must be included when committing changes

 - [ ] True
 - [ ] False

-3. Changes can be made without pusing to the repo
+3. Changes can be made without pushing to the repo

 - [ ] True
 - [ ] False